ibel123/OIBSIP/DataScience-Task4-EmailSpamDetection/README.md

 6. Read the explanations above each code cell to understand what it is doing
 7. Check the printed evaluation numbers, the confusion matrices, and the word clouds near the bottom

+## Results
+Multinomial Naive Bayes achieved an accuracy of 0.971 and an F1 score of 0.881.
+Logistic Regression achieved an accuracy of 0.961 and an F1 score of 0.831.
+Naive Bayes is declared the best performing model, since it achieved a higher recall (0.792 vs 0.711), catching more actual spam messages than Logistic Regression.

 ## Files in this folder

 1. `Email_Spam_Detection.ipynb`, the full notebook with code and explanations